sidiso/sidiso.github.io/_posts/2022-09-02-First result from SIDISO project on JWST data !.md

       caption: "NGC628 JWST MIRI data processed by Luigiz"
 ---

 After hard work, the SIDISO project is proud to produce the first data processing of the projet from the JWST data.
-The image has been produced by the `luigiz` algorithm[^1], written by [François Orieux](https://pro.orieux.fr).
+The images have been produced by the `luigiz` algorithm[^1], written by [François Orieux](https://pro.orieux.fr).
 The algorithm is the results of the research published [here](https://doi.org/10.1109/TCI.2020.2998170), followed by a lot of subsequent developments.

-The main objective of such work is to improve the spatial resolution of the image.
+The main objective of such work is to improve the spatial resolution of the images.
 We will describe later in more details what has been done.

 More works are necessary to improve the results, like models evolution, algorithms adaptation, or tests.
 Raw data will be made available soon.
 Stay tuned...